 Reston has many trails that are an important and popular recreational resource.
-Most of these trails are privately owned and maintained and should be integrated with a complete public network of active transportation facilities.
+Most of these trails are privately owned and maintained and should not be considered as a substitute for a complete public network of active transportation facilities.

 Pedestrians and cyclists use the trails for health, recreation, and transportation.
 New development or redevelopment should enhance the existing network of trails to improve safety and connectivity within or between neighborhoods, convenience centers, Village Centers, educational and recreational facilities, open space, and TSA areas.
 Trail facilities should be safe for all users and include the separation of transportation modes where practical.